gjmcn/data-cube-html/README.md

 **attr:** `Array.prototype.attr(name)`<br>
 **style:** `Array.prototype.style(name)`

-Get attribute or style `name` of each entry in the calling array.
+Get attribute/style `name` of each entry of the calling array.

 Returns a new array.